top of page

 Best of Times, Worst of Times, 2020

 2020 was a time of absurd contradictions and daily chaos.
 We were told that what we saw and heard was not actually happening.
-When I finished my paintings for the show there were over 445,000 deaths from COVID, racial unrest and division across the country, and the ravages of climate change were upon us.
+When I finished my paintings for the show there were over 445,000 deaths from COVID, racial unrest and division across the country, and climate change was becoming more and more front and center.

 As I scrolled through my social media, in between the chaos, I saw joy.
 I saw photos of my friends and their weddings, new babies, first days of school and summer vacations.